Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

 !ArenaConfig
 arenas:
   0: !Arena
-    t: 250 # Time limit for the arena.
+    timeLimit: 0 # Time limit for the arena.
 This is a local parameter, and is only applicable to this arena.
-    pass_mark: 0 # Pass mark for the arena (i.e. the minimum reward required to pass the arena).
+    passMark: 100 # Pass mark for the arena (i.e. the minimum reward required to pass the arena).
 This is a local parameter, and is only applicable to this arena.
     items: # List of objects to spawn in the arena.
 This is a list which is converted to a GameObject array in Unity.
     - !Item # An individual object to spawn in the arena.
 This object is then added to the list of objects to spawn in the arena.
       name: Agent